WirelessAlien/MovieDB/docs/FAQ.md

 *   **Trakt Only (Recommended):**
     This is another excellent option for syncing your data with a powerful online service.

-*   **TMDB and Trakt Combination (Not Recommended):**
+*   **TMDB and Trakt Combination and Local and Trakt Combination (Not Recommended):**
-    We strongly advise against using both TMDB and Trakt as your primary sync providers simultaneously.
+    We strongly advise against using both TMDB and Trakt and Local and Trakt as your primary sync providers simultaneously.
 Managing two separate sync sources can lead to confusion and data inconsistencies.